apache/nuttx/configs/makerlisp/README.txt

        The default baud setting is 57600N1.

+       To use the VGA display controller with stdout and stderr, you also need to selection CONFIG_MAKERLISP_VGA=y in your configuration.
+This enables a required VGA initialization sequence.

-       TBD:  Although the UART0 is the same with the VGA and Keyboard controller boards, this configuration may not compatible with those accessories.
-Those may require additional support for the VGA data ready pin.
-A BAUD mismatch is also likely.
+       TBD:  What is the UART configuration when used with the VGA and Keyboard controllers?